Argmaster/pygerber/.github/ISSUE_TEMPLATE/language_server_bug.md

 > Agreements listed below are optional, but consider checking them if it is not harmful
 > for you to do so.
 You can greatly improve PyGerber doing so.

-- [ ] I want to contribute example source files attached to this issue in the test suite of PyGerber for regression testing purposes.
+- [ ] I want to contribute example source files attached to this issue to the the test suite of PyGerber for regression testing purposes.
 - [ ] I want to include separate LICENSE file for resource files attached as a result of an agreement described in first checkbox in this section.
 - [ ] I want to include separate README file for resource files attached as a result of